mikeroyal/Audio-and-Video-Editing-Guide/README.md

 [OpenShot](https://www.openshot.org/) is an open-source video editing tool that's designed for users new in the editing environment.
 It has simple features such as a simple drag-and-drop function, it provides an easy-to-use and quick-to-learn user interface.
 The powerful video editor offers tons of efficient ways to cut and trim down your videos.
 You can freely utilize the unlimited tracks, video effects engine, title editor, 3D animations, slow motion, and time effects.
 It supports commonly used video codecs that are supported by FFmpeg like WebM (VP9), AVCHD (libx264), HEVC (libx265) and audio codecs like mp3 (libmp3lame) and aac (libfaac).
 The program can render MPEG4, ogv, Blu-ray and DVD video, and Full HD videos for uploading to the internet video websites like YouTube.

-[DaVinci Resolve 16](https://www.blackmagicdesign.com/products/davinciresolve/) is the world’s only solution that combines professional 8K editing, color correction, visual effects and audio post production all in one software tool!
+[DaVinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) is the world’s only solution that combines professional 8K editing, color correction, visual effects and audio post production all in one software tool!
 You can instantly move between editing, color, effects, and audio with a single click.
 DaVinci Resolve Studio is also the only solution designed for multi user collaboration so editors, assistants, colorists, VFX artists and sound designers can all work live on the same project at the same time.

 [Blender](https://www.blender.org/features/video-editing/) comes with a built-in video sequence editor allows you to perform basic actions like video cuts and splicing, as well as more complex tasks like video masking or color grading.
 The Video Editor includes: Live preview, luma waveform, chroma vectorscope and histogram displays.
 Audio mixing, syncing, scrubbing and waveform visualization.